Lustmord: Early life

-As Lustmord
+Career

 Williams began releasing records as Lustmord with a self-titled debut (as "Lustmørd") in 1980.
-"Lustmord" in German translates literally as “lust murder,” and alludes to a painting tradition in Weimar-era Germany, in which artists like Otto Dix and George Grosz painted scenes of rape and mutilated female bodies that captured the amorality of the interwar period.
+The name in German translates as "lust murder" and alludes to a painting tradition in Weimar-era Germany, in which artists like Otto Dix and George Grosz painted scenes of rape and mutilated female bodies that captured the amorality of the interwar period.

-Williams released Lustmord's sophomore album Paradise Disowned in 1984 on which he continued to refine his sound.
-Critics and Williams himself considered his Lustmord third album, 1989's Heresy, to be his breakthrough work.
+Lustmord's second album, Paradise Disowned, came out in 1986.
+Critics and Williams himself considered his third Lustmord album, 1990's Heresy, to be his breakthrough work.
 Williams has attributed Heresy's success to his use of an Atari computer as a digital audio workstation.
 In retrospectives of Lustmord's work and the dark ambient genre, critics have called Heresy a milestone.

-Lustmord has extracted field recordings made in crypts, caves, and slaughterhouses, and combined it with occasional ritualistic incantations and Tibetan horns.
-His treatments of acoustic phenomena encased in digitally expanded bass rumbles have a dark-ambient quality.
-Some of Lustmord's most notable collaborations include Robert Rich on the critically acclaimed Stalker, Jarboe, John Balance of Coil, Monte Cazazza, Clock DVA, Chris & Cosey, Paul Haslinger, and experimental sludge group Melvins on Pigs of the Roman Empire.
-He worked with Tool again in 2019, providing the ocean and wave sound effects on the track "Descending" on their album Fear Inoculum.

-Williams collaborated with Graeme Revell and Paul Haslinger to contribute as "musical sound designer" and occasionally as an additional composer on 44 Hollywood film soundtracks, most notably on The Crow and Underworld.
+In 1995, he collaborated with the American ambient musician Robert Rich on the critically acclaimed album Stalker.
+His 2008 record [ O T H E R ] features guest appearances by Adam Jones (Tool), King Buzzo (Melvins), and Aaron Turner (Isis).

-Lustmord worked on Tool's DVD singles and remixed versions of "Schism" and "Parabola," which were released on 20 December 2005.
-Lustmord also contributed to Tool's 2006 album 10,000 Days with the atmospheric storm sounds on the title track, "10,000 Days".
-He later worked again with Tool vocalist Maynard James Keenan, collaborating on Keenan's project Puscifer debut album "V" is for Vagina, as well as providing several remixes for "V" is for Viagra.
-The Remixes.
-Lustmord eventually generated a collection of dub remixes of several tracks from "V" is for Vagina known as "D" Is for Dubby - The Lustmord Dub Mixes.
-The nine-track LP was released as a digital download on 17 October 2008, available directly from the Puscifer website.
-He also did some additional music including the track "The Western Approaches" feat.
-Wes Borland on guitar for the documentary Blood into Wine.
+Lustmord has worked with the progressive metal band Tool since the early 2000s, notably on remixes of their 2001 singles "Schism" and "Parabola", which were published in December 2005.
+He also contributed to the band's 2006 album, 10,000 Days, with the atmospheric storm sounds on the title track.
+He later worked with Tool vocalist Maynard James Keenan, collaborating on his project Puscifer's 2007 debut album, "V" is for Vagina, as well as providing several remixes for "V" is for Viagra.
+The Remixes (2008).
+Lustmord eventually generated a collection of dub remixes of several tracks from "V" is for Vagina, known as "D" Is for Dubby – The Lustmord Dub Mixes, also released in 2008.
+He worked with Tool again in 2019, providing the ocean and wave sound effects on the track "Descending", from their album Fear Inoculum.

-Lustmord released the album [ O T H E R ] on California-based label Hydra Head Records in July 2008.
-It features guest appearances by Adam Jones, King Buzzo, and Aaron Turner.